 - Switch to adjustable speed drives to reduce fan operation costs.
 By adjusting the motor speed, they reduce energy usage by causing the fan to move only the amount of air needed.
 By using your building’s fans to augment your commercial HVAC system in this way, your business can save 30 to 40 percent on yearly heating and cooling costs.

-- Replace aging equipment with more energy-efficient models.
+- Replace ageing equipment with more energy-efficient models.
 If your commercial HVAC system is over 10 years old, it may barely meet minimum efficiency standards, or might not meet them at all if much older.
-Replacing your outdated, inefficient system with one of the new high efficiency commercial HVAC systems available can reduce your energy usage by as much as 40 percent each year.
+Replacing your outdated, inefficient system with one of the new high-efficiency commercial HVAC systems available can reduce your energy usage by as much as 40 percent each year.